 To make a simple roux, use equal parts of butter and flour and slowly heat in a saucepan or pot on the stove over medium-low heat.

-- Continue adding the flour and whisking until a light-colored roux that is slightly “puffy”.
+3. Continue adding the flour and whisking until a light-colored roux that is slightly “puffy” and is beginning to bubble.

-A white roux will take less than five minutes, while a darker roux might need to cook for up to half an hour.
+A white roux will take less than five minutes, while a darker roux might need to cook for up to twenty minutes.
 Make sure to stir or whisk it continually so that it does not burn.

 Roux FAQ